 I would also suggest that you always use a good sunscreen on this area.
 As you probably know, exposure to the sun speeds up the process of collagen breaking down, so your best weapon against this is sunscreen.
 Wearing sunglasses while out in the sun helps too.

-For a weekly treat, use an Irene Forte Hyaluronic Acid Vial.
+For an extra boost, use the Irene Forte Triple Level Hyaluronic Serum under the eye cream.
 This will not only help to hydrate, but it will also plump out any lines and wrinkles under the eye.